-Fig. 2.
-The 14 Sign Types of f at box corners: only 10 may arise under C{xyz} Predicate
+Figure 2: 14 Sign Types of f at box corners: only 10 arise under C{xyz}

-If an edge of B has different signs at its two corners, we introduce a vertex in the middle of the edge.
-We then connect pairs of vertices on faces of B by arcs.
-Some possibilities for these arc types are illustrated in Figure 3 (our figure shows only those types that can arise in our algorithm).
-Note that Sign Types 2b, 3b and 4d each gives rise to two arc types, and they are topologically distinct.
+Sign Types 2b, 3b and 4d each gives rise to two arc types, and they are topologically distinct.
 This "ambiguity" will be one of our main correctness concerns.
 Once the arcs are fixed, we can introduce a triangulated surface patch G_B in B such that G_B intersects boundary of B with the given arc type.
-The union $G = \bigcup_B G_B$ of these patches constitutes an approximation of S. We say S intersects box B cleanly if (i) it does not pass through a corner of B, (ii) intersects any edge of B at most at one point and this intersection (if any) must be transversal, and (iii) intersects any face of B is an open curve and not in a loop (this includes the case of a degenerate loop with just one tangent point).
+The union $G = \bigcup_B G_B$ of these patches constitutes an approximation of S. Fortunately, the isotopy type of G_B is uniquely determined by the chosen arcs:

-Fig. 3.
-The 13 Arc Types under C{xyz} Predicate.
+Figure 3: The 13 Arc Types under C{xyz} Predicate.

-LEMMA 1 Let the surface S intersect a box B cleanly.
-Then the intersection of S with the boundary ∂B corresponds to one of the 13 arc types in Figure 3.
-Moreover, each arc type uniquely determines the isotopy of the surface patch $S \cap B$.
+LEMMA 1.
+Each of the 13 arc types in Figure 3 uniquely determines the isotopy of the surface patch in a box.